arifinhabibi/expressBookReviewsFinalProject/README.md

 # coding-project-template

-This is my project assignment to course at coursera by ibm
+This is my project assignment for a course at coursera by ibm